4. The asylum request at the Ofpra

 Note: it is recommended to send the file to the Ofpra by registered letter with delivery receipt, in order to have a proof of submission.
 If the Ofpra is late in sending out its asylum request registration letter, you can report to the prefecture in order to renew the certificate with the photocopy of the proof of submission of the file.

-New: The Ofpra is setting up a secure personal digital space which will allow all decisions regarding the asylum process to be notified.
+The Ofpra is setting up a secure personal digital space which will allow all decisions regarding the asylum process to be notified.
 The asylum seeker will receive a confidential connection password to connect to the user platform

 The use of this platform has become compulsory; it allows Ofpra to notify asylum seekers of their invitation to a personal interview, but also of its decision (decision to grant or refuse asylum, inadmissibility, closure, withdrawal of refugee status, and granting or refusing stateless status).